-On September 13, 2018, we entered into a non-binding letter of intent (the "CannAssist LOI") with CannAssist, LLC ("CannAssist") setting forth the terms and conditions upon which we propose to acquire an 80% ownership interest in CannAssist.
-CannAssist plans to build out a recreationally licensed cultivation grow facility in Leicester, Massachusetts.
+On September 13, 2018, we entered into a non-binding letter of intent (the "CannAssist LOI") with CannAssist, LLC ("CannAssist") setting forth the terms and conditions upon which we proposed to acquire an 80% ownership interest in CannAssist.

 On January 29, 2019, we made a line of credit loan to CannAssist, in the principal amount of up to \$500,000, subject to the terms and conditions set forth in that certain Loan Agreement, dated as of January 29, 2019 between CannAssist as the Borrower and the Company as the Lender (the "CannAssist Loan Agreement").
-The Loan is evidenced by a secured promissory note of CannAssist (the "CannAssist Note"), which bears interest at the rate of 8% per annum and is personally guaranteed by the two equity owners of CannAssist.
-CannAssist has drawn down \$325,000 on the CannAssist Note.
-At August 26, 2019, CannAssist had drawn down \$325,000 on the CannAssist Note.
+The Loan, which was repaid in full in December 2019, was evidenced by a secured promissory note of CannAssist (the "CannAssist Note"), which bore interest at the rate of 8% per annum and was personally guaranteed by the two equity owners of CannAssist.
+CannAssist had drawn down \$325,000 on the CannAssist Note.